 On the day of your surgery, please arrive two hours before the start of the procedure to allow time for the admissions process and to meet with your anesthesiologist.

 After you're admitted to the hospital, you'll move to the pre-operative area where you'll meet an anesthesiologist.
 The most common type of anesthesia is called general anesthesia, which is administered intravenously or directly into a vein.
 General anesthesia will keep you in a "sleep" or unconscious state during the entire operation.

 Your anesthesiologist also may discuss the option of an epidural or spinal injection to block pain.
 Your anesthesiologist will discuss your options before your surgery.

-Typically, patients remain in the hospital for three to four days after surgery, depending on the course of recovery.
+Patients usually stay in the hospital for three to four days after surgery, depending on the course of recovery.

 The day after your surgery, a physical therapist will teach you exercises to regain full leg and knee movement.
 During your hospital stay, you’ll attend physical therapy one to two times a day.

 Your doctor may recommend a continuous passive motion (CPM) machine that bends and straightens your knee.
 Special elastic stockings may be provided to help reduce swelling.
 An anticoagulant medication, such as lovenox, also may be administered to help circulation and prevent blood clots.